 In real life, you would never strike up a conversation and immediately ask for a sale, but we do it all the time on the internet.
 If your website only features your services, you’re missing out on potential customers by “moving too fast.”

 The truth is only a small percentage of people are ready to buy the moment they land on your website.
 Visitors on your website are in one of the three buying stages, awareness, consideration, and action (read: product research, company research, and buying).
-And they all have different questions.
+They all have different questions.

 The questions you need to make sure you are answering are: